SpencerWie/C-Sharp/Game1/README.md

 ---

-*Note:* A update will be made to this readme file whenever an importaint commit is made in the private directory of this project.
+*Note:* A update will be made to this readme file whenever a commit is made in the private directory of this project.
+Some commits may seem trivial or may have counters on the end of a worked on item (*ex: foo - 9*) means there where 9 commits for task *"foo"*.